swarmee/partySearch/readme.md

 The thing to remember is that you get one result for each nested document that the name and address combination were on, what this means is that the results are not unique (in the partySearch section below we describe how to get unique hits returned).

 Nested Example 2 - The below query searches for all parties with at least two of the three search criterias across ; name, address and identification.
-This query uses the '_should_' parameter and the _minimum should match_ parameter to narrow the results to only parties that have two of the three specified critiera.
+This query uses the '_should_' parameter and the _minimum should match_ parameter to narrow the results to only parties that have two of the three specified criteria.

 ```<./dsl-queries>curl  -H 'Content-Type: application/json' -XGET 'http://localhost:9200/real-estate-sales/_search?pretty' --data "@inner-hits-name-address-id-search.dsl"```